-Cyber détente and the Biden-Putin Summit: What this means for cyber relations between the USA and Russia
+Cyber detente and the Biden-Putin Summit: What this meant for cyber relations between the USA and Russia

 The relations between the USA and Russia have been fraught with tension for the better part of the last century, carrying into recent years through a new area of contention – cyberspace.
 Spanning from the famous Moonlight Maze hack of American government agencies in 1996, to the latest SolarWinds and Colonial Pipeline attacks, the two countries’ cyber relations have been steadily worsening.

-US President Joe Biden and Russian President Vladimir Putin met in Geneva on 16 June, for what is touted to be a milestone in the relations between the two countries.
+US President Joe Biden and Russian President Vladimir Putin met in Geneva on 16 June 2021, for what was touted to be a milestone in the relations between the two countries.

 Monthly barometer of Cyber Detente

-Every month, on the 16th, the day Biden & Putin met in Geneva in June 2021, we release a barometer indicating cyber detente developments for the previous month.
-You can see the evolution in cyber detente right here:
+Every month, on the 16th, the day Biden & Putin met in Geneva in June 2021, we released a barometer indicating cyber detente developments for the previous month.
+You can see the evolution in the US-Russia cyber detente between June 2021 and April 2022 right here:

 Issue #1 – 16th July 2021